sageserpent-open/SemanticMergeScalaPlugin/README.md

 So, you're a Scala developer if you want to use this plugin, aren't you?
 You know about Git because you are here on Github?

-Right, so clone this repository and fire up SBT with the custom task `allInOneCommandScript`.
-That will generate a file `neptunium.cmd` in the `target` directory of the SBT build.
+Right, so clone this repository and fire up SBT with the task `assembly`.
+That will generate a file `neptunium.jar` in the `target\scala-2.12` directory of the SBT build.
 That file is the built plugin.

-Next, integrate this into Plastic SCM / Semantic Merge - the official documentation is here: https://users.semanticmerge.com/documentation/external-parsers/external-parsers-guide.shtml and an older blog post is here: http://codicesoftware.blogspot.com/2015/09/custom-languages-in-semantic-version.html.
+Next, integrate this into Plastic SCM / Semantic Merge / GMaster - the official documentation is here: https://users.semanticmerge.com/documentation/external-parsers/external-parsers-guide.shtml and an older blog post is here: http://codicesoftware.blogspot.com/2015/09/custom-languages-in-semantic-version.html.

-Specifically for this plugin, locate the file `externalparsers.conf` in your appdata directory - eg: `C:\Users\<you>\AppData\Local\plastic4`.
+Specifically for this plugin, locate the file `externalparsers.conf` in your appdata directory - eg: `C:\Users\<you>\AppData\Local\plastic4\externalparsers.conf`.

+For GMaster, the file path is slightly different: `C:\Users\<you>\AppData\Local\gmaster\config\externalparsers.conf`.

-Edit it to point to `neptunium.cmd`, like this:-
+Edit it to point to `neptunium.jar`, like this:-

 ~~~~
-.sc=C:\<blah>\target\neptunium.cmd
-.scala=C:\<blah>\target\neptunium.cmd
+.sc=C:\<blah>\target\scala-2.12\neptunium.jar
+.scala=C:\<blah>\target\scala-2.12\neptunium.jar
 ~~~~

-Restart Plastic SCM and / or Semantic Merge and your Scala files should work with the syntax / structure-aware diff and merge functionality.
+Restart Plastic SCM / Semantic Merge/ GMaster as appropriate and your Scala files should work with the syntax / structure-aware diff and merge functionality.
 Awesome.

 ## The Small Print